3mdeb/news-and-ideas/blog/content/post/2020-05-06-trenchboot-uefi-environment.md

 ---

-If you haven't read previous blog posts about the TrenchBoot project, I encourage you to do so.
+If you haven't read previous blog posts about the TrenchBoot project, I encourage you to do so by discovering the [TrenchBoot](https://blog.3mdeb.com/tags/trenchboot/) tag.
 We have presented our motivation, project's overview concept, and goals there.
 If you want to keep up with project development, stay tuned, and always try to catch up with missed articles.

 > Those articles will not always be strictly technical.
 Therefore, if you think some topics should be elaborated, feel free to ask us a question.